scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 Introduction
 ============

-The molecular dynamics (MD) simulation approach :cite:`Huggins:2019` is widely used across the biomolecular and materials sciences, acccounting for more than one quarter of the total computing time :cite:`Fox:2019` in the Extreme Science and Engineering Discovery Environment (XSEDE) network of national supercomputers in the US :cite:`xsede`.
+The molecular dynamics (MD) simulation approach :cite:`Huggins:2019` is widely used across the biomolecular and materials sciences, accounting for more than one quarter of the total computing time :cite:`Fox:2019` in the Extreme Science and Engineering Discovery Environment (XSEDE) network of national supercomputers in the US :cite:`xsede`.
 As high performance computing (HPC) resources continue to improve in performance, the size of MD simulation files are now commonly terabytes in size, making serial analysis of these trajectory files impractical.
 Parallel analysis is a necessity for the efficient use of both HPC resources and a scientist’s time :cite:`Cheatham:2015, Beckstein:2018, Fox:2019`.
 MDAnalysis_ is a widely used Python library that can read and write over 25 popular MD trajectory file formats while providing a common object-oriented interface :cite:`Michaud-Agrawal:2011, Gowers:2016`.